A successful school

 Local Authorities have a vital role in supporting and challenging local schools to improve and in tackling under performance, however the context in which LAs support school improvement has changed significantly.
 Schools are being given increased autonomy and are therefore expected to take more responsibility for their own improvement.
 LAs have responded in a variety of ways to this challenge; however a common model is to develop a range of school improvement partnerships where schools work together to lead a ‘self-improving’ model.

 Essex County Council supported the School Led Improvement System strategy by supporting partnership with a pump priming grant and training in Peer Review.
-A web based Partnership Evaluation and Development Tool is currently being trialled which we hope to roll out to all Partnership Leads in June 2020.
+A web based Partnership Evaluation and Development Tool is currently being trialled which we hope to roll out to all Partnership Leads in the autumn 2020.

 Essex County Council are working in collaboration with the Education Development Trust to benefit from the work they are undertaking nationally and internationally with school partnerships.